nathanielshak/advancedprogramming/Lesson8/README.md

 	which_list([[1, 3, 5], [5, 7, 9], [9, 11]], 11) -> 2
 	which_list([[1, 3, 5], [5, 7, 9], [9, 11]], 17) -> -1

-> **Hint**: You can use `for item_index, item in enumerate(list)` to iterate over list items along with their indexes, so `item_index` would equal the list index, and `item` would be the actual item at that index.
+> **Hint**: You can use `for item_index, item in enumerate(list)` to loop over list items along with their indexes, so `item_index` would equal the list index, and `item` would be the actual item at that index.

 ### Runtime

 What's the Big O runtime of the function in part A?
 What about part B?
 Check with a mentor to see if you're right.

 Challenge: Can you make part B faster if you make part A return something else?
 (Don't worry if you can't figure out a way to do this - it's pretty difficult!
-Feel free to brainstorm ideas with people around you.)
+Feel free to brainstorm ideas with mentors and people around you.)

-We're all done here - on to Lesson 9!
+We're all done here - on to [lesson 9](../Lesson9)!